 Build relationships with ambassadors

-Produce authentic or candid content to support your digital marketing efforts
+Produce authentic or candid user-generated content to support your digital marketing efforts

 Increase e-commerce conversion rates